eivindbohler/itxllama/README.md

 Prepare a bootable DOS drive (see the [DOS](#dos) section above), copy the `WIN98` folder over to the drive and run the `SETUP.EXE` from within.

 Note: at some point during the installation, you'll get a crash.
 This is due to the IDE driver being incompatible with the Vortex86EX's IDE controller.
 Reboot, and choose "Safe Mode".
-From within Win98, install the "TBPLUS" drivers from R. Loew and then reboot again and complete the installation.
+From within Win98, install the [TBPLUS](WIN98-drivers/TBPLUS) drivers from R. Loew and then reboot again and complete the installation.

 An easier way is to install Windows 98 SE is using a [version I've prepared](WIN98) which has the IDE drivers "slipstreamed" (meaning that Windows will install the updated drivers automatically).